 Everyone knows that cars pollute our planet, but perhaps you didn’t know that they are a significant source of microplastics.
 Car tires wear down when driven, sending microplastic particles into our environment.
 So, if you start using public transportation or walking, fewer cars will be on the road, resulting in fewer tires releasing microplastics.

-You can learn a lot from this article, including the fact that microplastic pollution is a problem that should be taken more seriously.
-Microplastics appear to reside everywhere – just because you can’t always see them doesn’t mean they are not harmful to our planet.
+- Microplastics appear to reside everywhere—just because you can’t always see them doesn’t mean they are not harmful to our planet.